Feature Friday: Einstein a Go-Go

 Feature Friday: Radio Sci-Lens

 This Feature Friday we’re proud to present Radio Sci-Lens, a radio show hosted on Melbourne University’s and student radio, Radio Fodder.
-The show is hosted by three of our wonderful ex-students.
+The show is hosted by three of our wonderful former students.
 They took our Science Communication subject last year, and noticed that the Radio Fodder line-up was missing conversations about science.
-Kaih Mitchell is studying Master of Physics and loves experimenting especially …May 15, 2020
+Kaih Mitchell is studying Master of Physics and loves experimenting …May 15, 2020

 Pins and Needles: When our Nerves Freak the Heck Out